medikoo/deferred/README.md

 		// process result
 	});

-Or with two callbacks _onsuccess_ and _onerror_ and that will resemble way `.then` works, with that difference that it won't extend chain with another promise:
+Altenatively you can pass two callbacks _onsuccess_ and _onerror_ and that will resemble way `.then` works, with that difference that it won't extend chain with another promise:

 	promise(function (value) {
 		// process